 Adaptation types included in the Flood Model

 Adaptation data collection and “ground truthing” takes place across both coastal and inland areas.
 This data includes thousands of adaptation features like dunes, wetlands, and levees.
 It also includes “green” and “gray” space hybrid measures along with other geo-engineered efforts like seawalls and pumps.

-Mangrove forests can protect against storm surge by providing friction to slow wave velocity.
+Mangrove forests can protect against storm surges by providing friction to slow wave velocity.
 Marshes can absorb stormwater.
 Wetlands have the capacity to store large volumes of water depending on the dominant species of flora.
-These areas not only protect communities from flooding, but they also provide valuable outdoor spaces for recreation.
-Natural flood mitigation measures included in the First Street Foundation Flood Model includes:
+These areas not only protect communities from flooding but also provide valuable outdoor spaces for recreation.
+Natural flood mitigation measures included in the First Street Foundation Flood Model include:

 - Oyster reefs

 - Living shoreline